cypherDAAO/dsynapse/README.md

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+> If you're experiencing issues when testing or compiling the frontend project, try removing the node_modules folder and reinstalling the dependencies.

 ## Foundry Usage

 ### Build